MJBeltran13/trioe/README.md

-# BUCO PI
+# TRIOE

-BatStateU Customizable and Open Platform for IoT
+Tinkering Resource for Internet Of Everything

 ## Who and what is this for?